Sayed-Belal/Reclaim-Time-Off-Screen-Tracker/README.md

 ---

-# **🖥️ Welcome to ScreenTime Tracker (MVP)**
+# **🖥️ Welcome to Reclaim: The Off-Screen Time Tracker (MVP)**

-A minimalist productivity tool that rewards you not for time spent at your computer—but for stepping away from it.
+Track Less of What Distracts You.
+Celebrate What Resets You.
+Unlike traditional screen-time trackers that measure only how long you stay online, this app flips the narrative: It highlights how long you've been offline, idle, or consciously away from your device.

 Whether you want to download the ready-to-run `.exe` or dive into the raw code, this guide will help you get started.